scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 On your turn or as a reaction you change the fate of up to 5 creatures in range you can see.
-Make a spellcasting roll against 2 terrible dice for each creature targeted.
-On success, until the end of the creatures next turn they ignore any dice that roll failures and are unaffected by Hex, Paralyze, and Stun.
+Make a spellcasting roll against a terrible die for each creature targeted.
+On success until the end of the creatures next turn they are immune to conditions and ignore any conditions they may already have.
+If this is cast as a reaction the creatures also have expertise in the next saving throw they make.

 Add a superior die to your roll for every level cast above 7th.